Precision Medicine and Biomarkers in Liver Transplantation

 - Prediction versusDiagnosis

 - Statistical component of the study- relevance of power

 Evaluation of donor quality to improve short term outcomes.

-- Updates on availabilities of current biomarker (pre and post-transplant).
+- Updates on availability of current biomarker (pre and post-transplant).

 - Discussion of the limitations associated with current strategies.